 - Through JazzCash App

-Here we will explain step by the step payment method of a utility bill from JazzCash App;
+Here is the step-by-step payment method for a utility bill from the JazzCash App;

 - Dial *786#